MORYX-Industry/application-developer-training/chapter-2-drivers.md

 }
 ```

-The method `Result` gets called by the after the (simulated) physical cell has finished its task.
+The method `Result` gets called after the (simulated) physical cell has finished its task.
 It sets the input `ProcessResult` in order to pass on the result to the digital twin.

 ```cs
 public override void Result(SimulationResult result)